-- Fertility: maintain adequate nitrogen fertility during spring, summer and fall.
-Lawns that are deficient in nitrogen will be unable to recover from chinch bug damage. - Irrigation: it is important to properly irrigate lawns to prevent wilt stress during the summer months and prevent further turfgrass decline.
-Turf grown on south-facing slopes in full sun may require more water. - Overseeding: introducing endophyteenhanced grasses will improve the lawn's tolerance against chinch bug activity. - Mowing: maintaining a mowing height of 5-8 cm during the summer will help reduce the severity of chinch bug feeding.
+Cultural management Fertility: Maintain adequate nitrogen fertility during spring, summer and fall.
+Turf that is deficient in nitrogen will be unable to recover from chinch bug damage.
+Irrigation: Properly irrigate lawns to prevent wilt stress during the summer months and prevent further turfgrass decline.
+Overseeding: Introducing endophyte enhanced grasses will improve the turf's tolerance against chinch bug activity.
+Mowing: Maintaining a mowing height of 5-8 cm during the summer will help reduce the severity of chinch bug feeding.
+The right chinch bug solutions No matter what kind of chinch bug problems you're up against, Envu has a full range of solutions to help you take control and maintain it.
+Always read and follow product labels before use.